I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

 Bridges help you get from where you are to where you want to be.
 And you can build a bridge one piece at a time.

 So, start with taking actions that feel right to you.
 Slightly scary but not scary enough to make you run and hide if you get rejected.
-What does that look like?

 It looks like….